In this drug factsheet:DIN (Drug Identification Number)

 Hydroxychloroquine belongs to a group of medications known as anti-inflammatories and antimalarials.
 It is used alone or in combination with other anti-arthritic medications to treat rheumatoid arthritis.
 It helps to reduce pain, stiffness, and swelling in joints.
 It may take several weeks before the beneficial effects of hydroxychloroquine for the treatment of rheumatoid arthritis are seen.

 Hydroxychloroquine is also used to treat and prevent certain types of malaria.
-It is also used for the treatment of lupus.
+It may also be used for the treatment of lupus.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.